 Each MGA municipal water agency meters its own groundwater extraction by individual well and utilizes Supervisory Control and Data Acquisition (SCADA) systems to record groundwater extraction data.
-Each individual member agency will continue use its own resources to monitor these wells as the GSP is implemented.
+Each individual member agency will continue to use its own resources to monitor these groundwater production wells as the GSP is implemented.

-As described in Section 3.1.1.3, small water systems with 5 to 199 connections and other applicable businesses/operations are required to be metered and report annually to Santa Cruz County.
-The cost to meter and report will continue to be the responsibility of the individual small water system and the applicable businesses/operations.
+As described in Section 3.1.1.3, small water systems with 5 to 199 connections and other applicable businesses/operations are required to be metered groundwater extraction and report annually to Santa Cruz County.
+The cost to meter and report groundwater use will continue to be the responsibility of individual small water systems and applicable businesses/operations.